Black Adam: The New 52 (2011–2016)

 In the finale of Shazam's origin story, Black Adam holds Billy's foster siblings hostage and demands he give up his power, or they will die.
-But instead of giving Black Adam his power, he shares it with his foster siblings, empowering them as "Shazams", as well.
-Together, they fight Black Adam and the "host" that the seven sins have inhabited.
-Eventually, the collateral damage endangers civilians, so Billy orders them to save the people while he alone battles Black Adam.
+But instead of giving Adam his power, he shares it with his foster siblings, empowering them as "Shazams", as well.
+Together, they fight Adam and the "host" that the seven sins have inhabited.
+Eventually, the collateral damage endangers civilians, so Billy orders them to save the people while he alone battles Adam.
 He finally realizes that his knowledge of his newly acquired powers cannot defeat Adam, who has much more experience using his magic, and decides to change back into his child form.
-As normal teenager Billy, he challenges Black Adam to also change (into Teth-Adam) to make it a "fair" fight.
-After some convincing, he does so, but because he has been alive for centuries due only to his "Black Adam form", as a normal human he quickly ages and turns to dust.
+As normal teenager Billy, he challenges Adam to also change (into Teth-Adam) to make it a "fair" fight.
+Upon doing so, Teth-Adam realizes too late that without immortality, his body can now age, and he instantly crumbles into dust as the centuries catch up to him.

 During the Forever Evil storyline, revolutionaries in Kahndaq use an ancient scroll to attempt to revive Black Adam so he will be their champion once again to save them from their oppressive ruler.
 A man named Amon begins to read the ancient spell, but before he can complete it, the military attacks them.
-Amon, injured, makes his sister Adrianna complete the spell, which revives Black Adam.
+Amon, injured, makes his sister Adrianna complete the spell, which revives Adam.
 He proceeds to defeat the military forces and kills the Kahndaqi ruler.
-Acting as Kahndaq's protector again, Black Adam sees the Crime Syndicate's message "The World is Ours" and gets angered saying "this world belongs to no one!"
-When Jimmy Olsen activates his Superman signal watch when confronted by Ultraman, Black Adam answers the call and ends up fighting Ultraman.
-Ultraman manages to defeat Black Adam by breaking his jaw and throws him unconscious into the ocean.
-Black Manta managed to fish Black Adam out of the ocean when he meets up with Lex Luthor.
-Lex Luthor works on resuscitating Black Adam.
-When it comes to the final battle against the Crime Syndicate, Black Adam and Sinestro move the Moon where the Sun ends up weakening Ultraman.
+Acting as Kahndaq's protector again, Adam sees the Crime Syndicate's message "The World is Ours" and gets angered saying "this world belongs to no one!"
+When Jimmy Olsen activates his Superman signal watch when confronted by Ultraman, Adam answers the call and ends up fighting Ultraman.
+Ultraman manages to defeat Adam by breaking his jaw and throws him unconscious into the ocean.
+Black Manta managed to fish Adam out of the ocean when he meets up with Lex Luthor.
+During the final battle against the Crime Syndicate, Adam and Sinestro move the Moon where the Sun ends up weakening Ultraman.
 In the aftermath of the battle against the Crime Syndicate, it was stated that the villains who helped to stop the Crime Syndicate would have their criminal records wiped.
-Black Adam and Sinestro did not care about that and went their separate ways, along with the other villains.
+Adam and Sinestro did not care about that and went their separate ways, along with the other villains.